aosabook/500lines/objmodel/objmodel.markdown

 has been looked up in the class of ``obj``.
 The arguments to ``__get__`` are the instance where the lookup was done[^secondarg].

-[^secondarg] In Python the second argument is the class where the attribute was found, though we will ignore that here.
+[^secondarg]: In Python the second argument is the class where the attribute was found, though we will ignore that here.

 Implementing this behaviour is easy.
 We simply need to change ``_is_bindable``